 With a couple of large gold potatoes in the pantry that needed to be used, I decided to simmer them whole until tender and then put them in the fridge.
 That way they were at least cooked, but what to do with them?
-These crusty baked Parmesan potatoes.
+These crusty baked garlic and Parmesan potatoes.

 Jump to: